-- PHS Bidco Limited's group financial statements and company financial statements (the "financial statements") give a true and fair view of the state of the group's and of the company's affairs as at 30 June 2022 and of the group's profit and the group's cash flows for the year then ended; - the group financial statements have been properly prepared in accordance with UK-adopted international accounting standards; - the company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law); and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+• PHS Bidco Limited's group financial statements and company financial statements (the "financial statements") give a true and fair view of the state of the group's and of the company's affairs as at 30 June 2023 and of the group's profit and the group's cash flows for the year then ended;

+- the group financial statements have been properly prepared in accordance with UK-adopted international accounting standards as applied in accordance with the provisions of the Companies Act 2006; - the company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, including FRS 101 "Reduced Disclosure Framework", and applicable law); and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual Report, which comprise: the Consolidated statement of financial position and Company statement of financial position as at 30 June 2022; the Consolidated Statement of comprehensive income, the Consolidated statement of changes in equity, the Company statement of changes in equity and the Consolidated statement of cash flows for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual Report, which comprise: Consolidated and Company statements of financial position as at 30 June 2023; Consolidated Statement of comprehensive income, Consolidated and Company statements of changes in equity and Consolidated statement of cash flows for the year then ended; and the notes to the financial statements, comprising material accounting policy information and other explanatory information.